predis/predis/README.md

 It is possible to easily create a [phar](http://www.php.net/manual/en/intro.phar.php) archive from the repository just by launching `bin/create-phar`.
 The generated phar contains a stub defining an autoloader function for Predis, so you just need to require the phar to start using the library.
-Alternatively, it is also possible to generate one single PHP file that holds every class like older versions of Predis by launching `bin/create-single-file`, but this practice __is not__ encouraged.
+Alternatively it is possible to generate one single PHP file holding every class like older versions of Predis by launching `bin/create-single-file`, but this practice __is not__ encouraged.

 ### Connecting to Redis ###

-When not specifying any connection parameter to create a new client, Predis assumes `127.0.0.1` and `6379` as the default host and port and uses a connection timeout of 5 seconds:
+When not specifying any connection parameter to create a new client, Predis assumes `127.0.0.1` and `6379` as the default host and port with a connection timeout of 5 seconds:

 ```php
 $client = new Predis\Client();